DGFSproj/DGFS-BE-TestCases/README.md

 frfs run mesh.frfsm dgfs_2d_couette.ini -b cuda
 ```

-This will produce solution output files with the `.frfss` extension inside the case directory, one for each saved timestep.
+This will produce solution output files with the `.frfss` extension inside the case directory, with frequency set in configuration file `.ini`.

 ### 5. Post-Processing: Convert to VTU Format